cayohollanda/terraform-aws-eks-auth/README.md

 }
 ```

-And declare the variables in your terraform.tfvars like this:
+Declare the variables in your terraform.tfvars file as follows:
 ```terraform
 # terraform.tfvars
 mapRoles                   = []